jundalisay/superblist/content/en/faq.md

 {{< l a="Superphysics" >}}
 Yes.
 This is now known as 'scientism' propagated by materialists.

-For example, alternative medicines that don't pass clinical trials are not medicine, but are just supplements even if they cure some people but not all.
+For example, alternative medicines that don't pass clinical trials are not classified as medicine even if they cure some people but not all.

 Moreover, the gap between experiment and useful invention is huge.
 For example, the principle of action-reaction can be demonstrated with a $0.10 party balloon releasing air to propel itself.
 But it takes a lot more effort to convert that principle into a working rocket which costs $1,000.
 {{< /l >}}